openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 Note that openSUSE does not have a major and minor numbering, even if it seems so.
 There
-      is right now no difference in any way between what we would do for openSUSE 11.4 or 12.0 or 12.1 “ and no sense to speak about openSUSE 11 or openSUSE 11 family.
+      is right now no difference in any way between what we would do for openSUSE 11.4 or 12.0 or 12.1 â€“ and no sense to speak about openSUSE 11 or openSUSE 11 family.
 We also had in the past no process on how to name the next release (when to increase which parts of the number).

 I think this new versioning is still consistent with the old one but also an improvement
-      since it™s now clear that we change the first digit every two year.
+      since itâ€™s now clear that we change the first digit every two year.
 The first poll showed that half of our users prefer a date based versioning and the other a consecutive numbering.
 So, depending on your point of view, you can see this as a mixture of both or as consecutive numbering ![](http://lizards.opensuse.org/wp-includes/images/smilies/icon_wink.gif)

 So, time now to make openSUSE 12.1 a great release!

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/OWN-oxygen-openSUSE-Forums.png)openSUSE Forumsâ–²â–¼

+â€œ

 [No Sax2 or xorg.conf - 11.4 x64](http://forums.opensuse.org/english/get-technical-help-here/install-boot-login/456674-no-sax2-xorg-conf-11-4-x64.html)